Valence-bond solid to antiferromagnet transition in the two-dimensional Su-Schrieffer-Heeger model by Langevin dynamics: Results

-Finally, in Fig.~\ref{Som.fig}, we show the dynamical spin structure factor, $S_S(\bm{q},\omega)$.
-Because phonons do not carry a spin, they are not visible in spin-flip scattering processes.
-The data in Fig.~\ref{Som.fig} (a) show that $S_S(\bm{q},\omega)$ is dominated by the particle-hole continuum.
-Importantly, at low energies, and as we enter the antiferromagnetic phase (see Fig.~\ref{Som.fig}(b)-(d)), spectral weight develops at $\bm{Q}=(\pi,\pi)$ and reflects the onset of antiferromagnetic ordering.
+in Fig.~\ref{Som.fig}.
+Because phonons do not carry spin, they are not visible in spin-flip scattering processes.
+According to Fig.~\ref{Som.fig}(a), in the VBS phase, $S_S(\bm{q},\omega)$ is dominated by the particle-hole continuum.
+For $\omega_0\geq 1.0$, low-energy spectral weight at $\bm{q}=\bm{Q}$ reflects long-range AFM order, see Figs.~\ref{Som.fig}(b)-(c).